tea and how to make ice tea

 Here are some steps to consider when using the hot brew method:

-2. Put sugar during the steeping process, when the water is hot, but not boiling.
+2. Put sugar during the steeping process when the water is hot but not boiling.

-4. If you need to add more sweetness to the tea afterward, use simple syrup, and not granulated sugar as it might leave sugar grain on the bottom of the glass.
+4. If you need to add more sweetness to the tea afterward, use simple syrup and not granulated sugar, as it might leave sugar grain on the bottom of the glass.

-Brewing using cold method:
+Brewing using the cold method:

 Usually, cold-brewed tea comes out a little sweeter than its hot counterparts.